GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_HeatCapacityProperties -->
   :end-before: <!-- SPHINX_HeatCapacityPropertiesEnd -->

-A negligible permeability is defined for the three layers to simulate a thermoelastic problem without fluid flow.
+An ultra low permeability is defined for the three layers to simulate a thermoelastic problem without the impact of fluid flow.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml